braintree/runbook/README.md

 )
 ```

+##### Capture

-**capture**: Runs the provided `cmd` and captures its output into `into`.
+Runs the provided `cmd` and captures its output into `into`.
 An optional `ssh_config` can be specified to configure how the capture command gets run.
 Capture commands take an optional `strip` parameter that indicates if the returned output should have leading and trailing whitespace removed.
 Capture commands also take an optional `raw` parameter that tells SSHKit whether the command should be executed as is, or to include the auto-wrapping of the ssh_config.

 ```ruby
 capture %Q{wc -l file.txt | cut -d " " -f 1}, into: :num_lines, strip: true, ssh_config: {user: "root"}
 ```

+##### Command

-**command**: Runs the provided `cmd`.
+Runs the provided `cmd`.
 An optional `ssh_config` can be specified to configure how the command gets run.
 Commands also take an optional `raw` parameter that tells SSHKit whether the command should be executed as is, or to include the auto-wrapping of the ssh_config.

 ```ruby
 command "service nginx start", ssh_config: {servers: ["host1.prod", "host2.prod"], parallelization: {strategy: :groups}}
 ```

+##### Confirm

-**confirm**: Proposes the prompt to the user and exits if the user does not confirm the prompt.
+Proposes the prompt to the user and exits if the user does not confirm the prompt.

 ```ruby
 confirm "Asset requests have started trickling to the box"
 ```

+##### Description

-**description**: Prints the description in an unformatted manner to the user
+Prints the description in an unformatted manner to the user

 ```ruby
 description <<-DESC